artisansweb/image-optimizer/README.md

 ## Usage

 This package is straight-forward to use.
-All you need to is pass source path of your image.
+All you need to do is pass source path of your image.

 ```php
 use ArtisansWeb\ImageOptimize\Optimizer;